Successive Spectral Sequences: Exact couple systems

 for any $(p_1,q_1),(p_2,q_2)\in I_2$ such that the following properties hold: \begin{enumerate} \item (Monotonicity of $+$) If $p\subseteq p'$ and $q\subseteq q'$ then $p+q\subseteq p'+q'$. \item (Functoriality of $\cup$) If $(p_1,q_1)\leq (p_1',q_1')$ and $(p_2,q_2)\leq (p_2',q_2')$ in $I_2$ then the following diagram commutes:

 \item (Leibniz rule) For all $(p_1,q_1),(p_2,q_2)\in I_2$ the following diagram commutes:

 \end{enumerate} \end{definition}

-By functoriality of $\cup$ there is no danger in abbreviating any $\ell\circ\cup\circ\ell$ by $\cup$.
-Let us omit discussing the sign in the Leibniz rule, since this is not where the meat is in this paper; the reader is invited to use his or her favorite sign convention.
-Often in applications, $I$ is a closed system of subsets of a semigroup and the operation $+$ is Minkowski sum, which then implies $p+\emptyset=\emptyset+p=\emptyset$.
+By functoriality of `$\cup$' there is no danger in abbreviating any $\ell\circ\cup\circ\ell$ by $\cup$.
+Let us omit the sign in the Leibniz rule, since this is not where the meat is in this paper; readers are invited to add and use their favorite sign convention.
+Often in applications, $I$ is a closed system of subsets of a semigroup and the operation `$+$' is Minkowski sum, which then implies $p+\emptyset=\emptyset+p=\emptyset$.

-\begin{example}[Filtered differential algebras] Let $C$ be a differential algebra, distributively filtered by $(F_i)_{i\in I}$ over a complete distributive lattice $I$, which has a monotone binary operation $+$ on it.
+\begin{example}[Filtered differential algebras] Let $C$ be a differential algebra, distributively filtered by $(F_i)_{i\in I}$ over a complete distributive lattice $I$, which has a monotone binary operation `$+$' on it.
 Suppose the product on $C$ sends $F_i\otimes F_j$ into $F_{i+j}$ for all $i,j\in I$.
 Then this induces naturally a multiplicative structure on the associated exact couple system~\ref{exExactCoupleOfFilteredChainComplex}. \end{example}

 \begin{example}[Filtered spaces] Let $X$ be filtered by a family of subsets $(X_i)_{i\in I}$ that is closed under taking unions and intersections.
 If $h_*$ is a generalized homology theory, then for a multiplicative structure on the associated exact couple system of $(X_i)_{i\in I}$ we need products